Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Nelson Velazquez At The Plate

-- Velazquez is batting .235 with four doubles, nine home runs and five walks.
+- Velazquez has five doubles, nine home runs and five walks while hitting .247.

-- Velazquez has had at least one RBI in 38.5% of his games this year (10 of 26), with more than one RBI four times (15.4%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Velazquez has picked up an RBI in 40.7% of his games this season, with more than one RBI in 18.5% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.